syazwinarhzd97/Web-Application-Security-Group-Project/README.md

 * Authenticate the password by using strong hash which is SHA-256 encryption and store the password in the MySQL.
 (Syazwina)

 3. **Authorization**
-* There are two levels of authorization; User, and Administrator
+* There are two levels of authorization; User, and Administrator (Munirah)
-* Users are only allowed to view the data of the cats while Administrators are allowed to make edits on the data
+* Users are only allowed to view the data of the cats while Administrators are allowed to make edits on the data (Munirah)

 4. **XSS and CSRF Prevention**